 The Division of Student Affairs will continue to provide orientation programs to inform new students of registration procedures and degree requirements, and direct them to academic departments/programs for initial advising on major requirements.

-The Office of the Vice President for Academic Affairs and school deans will provide the following services to ensure that faculty are appropriately equipped to advise students:
+The Office of the Vice President for Academic Affairs and college/school deans will provide the following services to ensure that advisors are appropriately equipped to advise students:

-On-going, in-service workshops for faculty academic advisers;
+On-going, in-service workshops for academic advisors;

-Annual in-service workshops for department chairs on academic policies and procedures including recent changes and additions;
+Annual in-service workshops for school/department chairs on academic policies and procedures including recent changes and additions;

-A comprehensive orientation for newly appointed faculty which would include an overview of University academic policies, practices and student support services.
+A comprehensive orientation for newly appointed faculty that includes an overview of university academic policies, practices and student support services.

 205